dotnet/orleans/src/Documentation/grains/transactions.md

 The currency transfer as well as both account queries are performed as ACID transactions.

 As seen in the above example, transactions can return values within a task, like other grain calls, but upon call failure they will not throw application exceptions, but rather an `OrleansTransactionException` or `TimeoutException`.
-If the application throws an exception during the transaction and that exception causes the transaction to fail (as opposed to other system failures) the application exception will be the inner exception of the `OrleansTransactionException`.
+If the application throws an exception during the transaction and that exception causes the transaction to fail (as opposed failing because of other system failures), the application exception will be the inner exception of the `OrleansTransactionException`.
 If a transaction exception is thrown of type `OrleansTransactionAbortedException`, the transaction failed and can be retried.
 Any other exception thrown indicates that the transaction terminated with an unknown state.
 Since transactions are distributed operations, a transaction in an unknown state could have succeeded, failed, or still be in progress.